Boy's death ignites rare anti-Hamas protests in Gaza

 Hamas has banned protests, including any demonstrations calling for an end to divisions between it and Fatah.

-On Tuesday, police in Gaza dispersed what they said was an unlicenced rally organized by dozens of women calling for unity between Gaza and the West Bank.
+On Tuesday, police in Gaza dispersed what they said was an unlicenced rally organised by dozens of women calling for unity between Gaza and the West Bank.